vitiral/artifact_py/README.md

 > NOTICE: this is in alpha.
 It works but likely has many bugs and missing
 > features.

+**Note: this project, and the original written in rust, should now be considered abandoned.
+Please use it as you see fit.**

 This is a reimplementation of [artifact] in python.
 It will be the barebones of artifact necessary to put it in a build system.
 No featureful cli, no web-ui.
 Just parsing and exporting of json/markdown/etc.